Last Updated on March 23, 2023

 There are 16 teams in the competition placed in most regions of the country, with 6 being within Bangkok.

-While some stadiums can hold over 20,000 local fans, the league’s average attendance hovers around 3,000 people.
+While some stadiums can hold over 20,000 local fans, the league’s average attendance tends to be around 3,000 each game.

 Where to See a Thai League 1 Game